benjjvi/QuoteBookWebPage/README.md

 ---

-## 🙌 Thanks
+## Thanks

-Made with ☕ and quotes.
+Made with coffee and quotes.
 This project uses icons from [Lucide](https://lucide.dev).
 Profanities were gathered from [this repo](https://github.com/dsojevic/profanity-list) by [dsojevic](https://github.com/dsojevic).
 Happy quoting! ✨